 1. Carefully evaluate potential customers; if they are angry with their insurance company about the loss you are contemplating working on, avoid having the customer’s potential wrath being targeted towards you.
 It is best to avoid these jobs entirely because they are very high risk.
-Any restoration contractor loading up on jobs with these dynamics will not be your competitor for long.
+Any restoration contractor loading up on assignments with these dynamics will not be your competitor for long.
 Also, do not plan on your customers’ insurance companies indemnifying you in a liability suit against both of you.
-Invariably you will be on your own and the damages being sought will be for a lot more money than your job billings.
+Invariably you will be on your own, and the damages being sought will be for a lot more money than your job billings.

-2. Carefully resolve and document each stop work order.
-If the insurance company tells you to pack up your equipment and go home because they are not paying any more of the claim, do not do it without fully advising the claims adjuster and customer of the ramifications of stopping the work.
-Seek competent legal advice in this situation; you are in a high-risk situation if you are performing drying or mold work.
+2. Carefully resolve and document each stop-work order.
+If the insurance company tells you to pack up your equipment and go home because they are not paying anymore of the claim, do not do it without fully advising the claims adjuster and customer of the ramifications of stopping the work.
+Seek competent legal advice in this situation; you are in a high-risk case if you perform drying or mold work.
 Nobody can expect you to work for free.
 But shutting down a water drying or mold job without warning the customer of the ramifications of doing so exposes you to potential liability.
-Mold has created a toxic tort cottage industry with claims well over $1,000,000 being common.
+Mold has created a toxic tort cottage industry, with claims well over $1,000,000 being common.
 Avoid

 4. Make sure the scope of work includes fixing the source of the water intrusion problem that created the mold growth.
 Doing partial or incomplete mold remediations is a ticket to a lawsuit with toxic tort overtones.

 6. Never use uninsured subcontractors.
 Every subcontractor should have a good quality GL policy with at least $1,000,000 in limits.
 Those working with water and mold should carry pollution liability insurance.
-Both types of insurance should include you as an additional insured and you should have a contract with the subcontractor indemnifying you for losses as a result of their work.
+Both types of insurance should include you as an additional insured, and you should have a contract with the subcontractor indemnifying you for losses resulting from their work.
 First, the insurance underwriting process screens out unqualified firms much more efficiently than any due diligence you can perform on your own.
-Second, if a subcontractor causes a loss it will be infinitely better for you to have their insurance to pay for it rather than have a claim on your insurance.
+Second, if a subcontractor causes a loss, it will be infinitely better for you to have their insurance to pay for it rather than have a claim on your insurance.